Relational Foundations For Functorial Data Migration: Categorical Data

 \subsection{Attributes}

-Signatures and instances, as defined above, do not have quite enough structure to be useful in practice.
-At a practical level, we usually need fixed atomic domains like String and Nat to store actual data.
-Hence, in this section we extend the functorial data model with {\it attributes}.
+Signatures and instances, as defined above, do not have enough structure to be useful in practice.
+At a practical level, we usually need fixed atomic domains like {\sf String} to store actual data.
+We cannot simply include a node named, e.g., {\sf String} in a signature because instances must be compared up to isomorphism of IDs but not isomorphism of strings.
+Hence, in this section we extend the functorial data model by adding {\it attributes}.

 Let $S$ be a signature.
-A {\it typing} $\Gamma$ for $S$ is a mapping from each node $N$ of $S$ to a (possibly empty) set of attribute names and associated base types (Nat, String, etc), written $\Gamma(N)$.
-We call a pairing of a signature and a typing a {\it typed signature}.
-Borrowing from ER-diagram notation, we will write attributes as open circles.
-For example, we might enrich our previous signature with a typing as follows:
+A {\it typing} for $S$ is a triple $(A, i, \gamma)$ where $A$ is a discrete category (category containing only objects and identity morphisms) consisting of attribute names, $i$ is a functor from $A$ to $\llbracket S \rrbracket$ mapping each attribute to its corresponding node, and $\gamma$ is a functor from $A$ to $\Set$, mapping each attribute to its type (e.g., the set of strings, the set of integers).

-Importantly, path expressions may not refer to attributes; they may only refer to nodes and directed edges.
-The meaning of $\Gamma $ is a triple $\llbracket \Gamma \rrbracket := (A, i, \gamma)$, where $A$ is a discrete category (category containing only objects and identity morphisms) consisting of the attributes of $\Gamma$, $i$ is a functor from $A$ to $\llbracket S \rrbracket$ mapping each attribute to its corresponding node, and $\gamma$ is a functor from $A$ to $Set$, mapping each attribute to its domain (e.g., the set of strings, the set of natural numbers):
+Borrowing from ER-diagram notation, we will write attributes as open circles and omit types.
+For example, we can enrich our previous signature with a typing (where each attribute has type {\sf String}) as follows: